hastoloid/forest_growth_model_emulator/README.md

 ### References:<br>
 Mäkelä, A. (1997).
 A Carbon Balance Model of Growth and Self-Pruning in Trees Based on Structural Relationships.
 Forest Science, 43(1), 7–24. https://doi.org/10.1093/forestscience/43.1.7
 <br><br>
+Minunno, F., Peltoniemi, M., Launiainen, S., Aurela, M., Lindroth, A., Lohila, A., Mammarella, I., Minkkinen, K., & Mäkelä, A. (2016).
+Calibration and validation of a semi-empirical flux ecosystem model for coniferous forests in the Boreal region.
+Ecological Modelling, 341, 37–52. https://doi.org/10.1016/j.ecolmodel.2016.09.020
+<br><br>
 Vaswani, A. et al. (2017) ‘Attention is all you need’, in Proceedings of the 31st International Conference on Neural Information Processing Systems.
 Red Hook, NY, USA: Curran Associates Inc. (NIPS’17), pp. 6000–6010.

 ***